 Making lemon summer squash bread is easy and fun.
 This delicious lemon bread is moist and flavorful thanks to the addition of the squash!
+Enjoy yellow squash in more ways than one with these quick and easy Yellow Squash Recipes!

 This glazed lemon summer squash bread is similar to a zucchini bread recipe only we’re using summer squash which pairs well aesthetically and flavor wise with the lemons!